ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 - `taxonomy/read` to see the Taxonomy interface
 - `taxonomy/manage` to create, edit and delete tags

-With Limitations, you can configure whether permissions apply to Tags, Product categories or both.
+With limitations, you can configure whether permissions apply to Tags, Product categories or both.

 ## Register Users

-To allow anonymous users to register through the `/register` route, grant the `user/register` Policy to the Anonymous User Group.
+To allow anonymous users to register through the `/register` route, grant the `user/register` policy to the Anonymous user group.

 ## Admin

-To access the [administration panel](admin_panel.md) in the Back Office, the User must have the `setup/administrate` Policy.
+To access the [administration panel](admin_panel.md) in the back office, the User must have the `setup/administrate` policy.
 This allows the User to view the languages and content types.

-Additional Policies are needed for each section of the Admin.
+Additional policies are needed for each section of the Admin.

 ### System Information